How Your CMS Helps Your SEO

-A CMS these days automatically takes care of much of your basic SEO responsibilities.
-However, many publishers are still saddled with legacy technology that necessitates manual SEO optimization as content is entered into the system.
+A Web CMS these days automatically takes care of much of your basic SEO responsibilities.
+However, many publishers are still saddled with legacy systems that necessitate manual SEO optimization as content is entered into the system.
 Either way, the editors who are responsible for the content production often don’t realize what’s going on behind the scenes.
 Here’s a quick primer on what your CMS does for you, and what you can be doing to make sure your content is optimized for search.

 SEO, he says, is largely an automated process, though there are areas where publishers can switch to manual operation when necessary.
-Manual steps, however, depend on your editorial team’s appetite for and affinity with a few extra steps in the workflow and technology in general.
+Manual steps, however, largely depend on your editorial team’s appetite for, and affinity with, a few extra steps in the workflow and technology in general.

 The title bar is a fundamental, but important component.
 It identifies the content displayed on a particular Web page.
 Search engines use it in the search results page and crawl it to identify the topic of the page.
 “You need to make sure your CMS exposes the headline of the article in the page titles,” says Newcorn.
 “Some people recommend having a separate field for the editors to enter the browser titles bar—one that the editors would write.”

 This step depends on two things: Your editors’ ability to write straightforward, Web- and keyword-friendly headlines, and their willingness to do so.
 “That ain’t going to happen with our [editorial] staff,” says Newcorn, who added that editors at his company are still largely print focused and have not made a complete transition to a digital skill set.
 A separate production staff handles content flow into the CMS.